DaveTrost/about-me/README-ROCK-PAPER-SCISSORS.md

 ## JavaScript 04

+- turn on/off betting widgets
+- add and subtract money from the "Stack"s
+- stop game if either player runs out of money
 - limit bet amount
-- stop game if either player runs out of money
-- add and subtract money from the "Stack"s

 ## Parking Lot